KungPhoo/ba67-basic/readme.md

 - Invert the colors (last argument of `CHAR`)
 - Print "M" with text color 8 (yellow)
 - Result: yellow M on red background

+In C128 BASIC, the background color could be changed with `POKE 53281, color0`.
+The border color can be set with `POKE 53280, color0`.
+The C64 can set the text color with `POKE 646, color0`.
+The C128 pendant would be `POKE 241, color0`, where
+`color0` is the zero based color index.

 ### CHDIR
 Change into the given directory.